Diane Keaton

 Diane Keaton and Keanu Reeves

-Diane Keaton is currently not married.
-The actress doesn't let it bother her: "I don't think my life is worse because I don't have a husband."
+Diane Keaton never married.
+And she didn't lose sleep over it: "I don't think my life is any less because I don't have a husband."

-Keaton has two adopted children: a daughter, Dexter (adopted in 1996), and a son, Duke (in 2001).
-Diane decided to become a mother at nearly 50, motivated by her father's death, which hit her very hard.
+Keaton has two adopted children: daughter Dexter (adopted in 1996) and son Duke (adopted in 2001).
+Diane decided to become a mother at nearly 50, prompted by her father's death, which hit her hard.
 "Motherhood completely changed me.
-It's been the most amazing experience of my life," the actress shared.
+It's the most amazing experience of my life," the actress said.

 Diane Keaton with her children